Samuel Curtis Johnson Jr.: Johnson Outdoors

+Environmentalism

 Johnson was once described by Fortune magazine in 1993 as "corporate America's leading environmentalist."
 Johnson was committed to environmental causes, stating, "We must make sure that we step softly on the land...
 Once you destroy an old growth forest, or a special plant in the Amazon, or a reef around an atoll, it's gone forever."

 Leader of the CFC ban

 Johnson was one of the first business leaders to recognize the danger to the Earth's ozone layer from chlorofluorocarbons (CFCs), a then-popular propellant in aerosol products, voluntarily banning the substance from all of S.C.
 Johnson's products in 1975 to the shock and anger of many people inside the company and across the nation.

 The then-unproven scientific research led Johnson to publish a letter to the public explaining his decision.
 "Our own company scientists confirm that as a scientific hypothesis it may be possible....
 We concur that the pressing need for reliable scientific investigation....
 We at Johnson Wax are taking this action in the interest of our customers and the public in general during a period of uncertainty and scientific inquiry."

 Over the next few years, Johnson encouraged his scientists to develop the company's many non-CFC aerosol propellants and pulled his aerosol business out of several countries in which CFCs were mandated in aerosol production.
 Three years after Johnson recalled and ceased production of all CFC products, the U.S. government corroborated the research of the substance's harmful effects and unilaterally banned CFCs.
 Johnson was praised for his early decision.